eagle-io/docs/source/api/best_practices/index.rst

 -----------------
 All requests must be made over **HTTPS**.

-:ref:`API keys <user-api-keys>` should be kept secret and the *read-only* permission assigned to keys that only need to perform read operations (GET requests).
+:ref:`API keys <management-security-apikeys>` should be kept secret and the *Read only* permission assigned to keys that only need to perform read operations (GET requests).
-Account owners or managers with access to multiple Workspaces are advised to create additional user accounts for the sole purpose of API access with User Permissions assigned to individual Workspaces.
+For additional security, you can restrict the API key to certain Workspaces by setting the *Access level* to *Limited Workspaces*.

 .. only:: not latex